veteransaffairscanada/vac-benefits-directory/doc/README.md

 #### What is it?

-[Snyk](https://snyk.io/) is a cloud service that analyzes code for vulnerabilities.
+[Snyk](https://snyk.io/) is a cloud service that automates finding & fixing vulnerabilities in our dependencies.

 #### Why and how are we using it?